 Usually, the SPI Master core will be attached to the system's main processor, and will be used to communicate with either on-board or on-chip (in SOC's) peripherals, that will incorporate SPI Slave cores.

-The SPI design supports working will all CPOL and CPHA configurations, and in addition, allow a variety of options:
+The SPI design supports all four CPOL and CPHA configurations.
+In addition, it allows a variety of features:

 Connecting different number of SPI Slaves.